 Day 20: Chimpanzee trekking and Bigodi wetland walk in the afternoon

 In the morning, take an early breakfast and embark on an exhilarating experience to re-discover man’s closest relatives, the chimpanzees which dwell within Kibale forest.
 The experience is simply unforgettable as you watch these interesting primates jump from one tree to the other, foliage, mothers grooming, babies playing.

 During the trek, also other primates can be encountered, including baboons, colobus monkeys, vervet monkeys, patas monkeys, etc. Mammals may also be seen, including forest elephants, forest hogs, bush pigs and more.
 Return to the lodge for lunch, relax and in the afternoon, visit the Bigodi community to learn more about how tourism has been a back bone of community development in this community.
 Buy a souvenir from a local crafts shop, made by the Bigodi women’s group.

 Check out from your lodge in the morning as you embark on a 6 hour journey back to Kampala.
 Drive through Mubende – Mityana road or through Kasese-Mbarara-Masaka highway with a stop at the equator for amazing pictures.
-Be dropped off at Entebbe airport for departure flight or at hotel for overnight stay.
+Be dropped off at Entebbe International airport for departure flight or at hotel for a night stay.

 Book 21 Days Rwenzori, Primates & Wildlife Safari in Uganda Below!